-CFP® professionals and FPSC Level 1® certificants have an obligation to ensure their knowledge and competence in their field remains current.
-To renew certification, CFP professionals must complete 25 hours of Continuing Education (CE) annually and FPSC Level 1 certificants must complete 12 hours of CE annually as outlined in the table below.
+QAFP™ professionals and CFP® professionals have an obligation to ensure their knowledge and competence remains current.
+To renew certification, CFP professionals must complete 25 hours of continuing education (CE) annually, including two hours in the category of Professional Responsibility; and QAFP professionals must complete 12 hours of CE annually, including one hour in the category of Professional Responsibility.

 Total Annual Credit